madroxdupe42/peacefulscience.org/content/newsletter/forgetting-mlk.md

 Almost 60 years later, we did not integrate.
 [Our conference last week](https://www.beesondivinity.com/events/Alone-in-the-Cosmos-Theological-Anthropology-for-a-Scientific-Age) had eight plenary talks, each with a respondent.
 Birmingham is 70% black.
 All of the speakers, except for myself and one respondent, however, was white.

 Only one speaker engaged the questions of race.
 We heard from a leading expert on the Image of God.
-But he did not mention or even know much about MLK's theology of the Image of God.
+But he did not mention MLK's theology of the Image of God.

 At the final session, I called this out, "This is broken.
 There must be a better way."
 How did they respond?
 The response was honest recognition.
 We need to find a better way.

 We broke bread together.
 A pastor thanked me and shared some stories.
 In 1994 (when I was in 10th grade), he was fired from a pastorate for inviting and including black children to a youth retreat with white children.